Tools1000/packager1000/README.md

-# Java code-sign for macOS
+# Code-sign Java for macOS
 Tools for code-signing and notarization of Java applications for Apple macOS